AGB556/BISMUTH/README.md

 * Triple leadscrew Zed Axis
 * Maxwell Kinematic Bed Joints

-### This project is the culmination of over 100 hours of CAD, 20 hours of research, and many hours to come of building and firmware.
+### This open source project is the culmination of over 100 hours of CAD, 20 hours of research, and many hours to come of building and firmware.
 As of this point, Bismuth is _just a cad design_.
 I am currently working on sourcing all of the parts to build this, after which I will work on firmware and tuning.
 You too can design your own printer.
 Use online models of other designs.
 Do research.
 Set goals.
 Most importantly, ask questions!
 I have learned so much from this project that I would not have known prior.
 ------------
 My Goals: